mrpejker/cardano-e2e-example/tutorial/client_side/3_contract_endpoints.rst

 -----------------------------------

 The creation of a ``ContractEndpoints`` instance implies the activation of a contract instance in the PAB.
-We implement two patterns to do this.

-First, a basic pattern is just to activate a contract instance with no other consequence.
 This is done using the ``connect`` constructor.
 For instance:

 .. code-block:: typescript